prabinay/pythonDjango_weather_app/README.md

 # pythonDjango_weather_app

-Simple and easy beginner project for Django and Python.
+This was developed as my college project.
+It is vey simple and easy to use.